Robinyo/serendipity-api/projects/spring-boot/docs/administrator/jaspersoft-studio.md

 ### Getting Started

-Jaspersoft Studio is an Eclipse-based report designer for JasperReports; it's available as an Eclipse plug-in or as a stand-alone application.
+Jaspersoft Studio is an Eclipse-based report designer for JasperReports, it's available as an Eclipse plug-in or as a stand-alone application.

 [Download](https://community.jaspersoft.com/project/jaspersoft-studio/releases) the Community Edition of Jaspersoft